skrattaren/apf.rst/apf.rst

   foreign parts,' said Nanny hopefully."

-  The Mississippi River is often known as 'Old Man River', for instance in the classic song from the 1936 Kern/Hammerstein musical "`Show Boat`_".
+  The Mississippi River is often known as 'Old Man River', for instance in the classic song from the 1936 Kern/Hammerstein musical **Show Boat**.
 Near the mouth of the Mississippi lies New Orleans, on which Genua seems to be largely based.
 And then there are the riverboats, with the gamblers...